 You can earn cash back twice on every purchase with Citi® Double Cash Card (note: Citi® is a CardRatings.com advertiser) -- and there is no annual fee and are no caps on the amount you can earn.
 You get 1 percent cash back when you buy and 1 percent cash back as you pay for those purchases, whether you pay in full or over time.

-Right now, this card is offering a zero-percent introductory APR for 15 months on purchases, so it could be ideal if you need to buy a big-ticket item and would prefer not to touch your savings.
-The same interest-free 15-month introductory deal is available on balance transfers, but expect to pay a balance transfer fee of $5 or 3 percent of the amount of each transfer, whichever is greater, and don't forget these aren't technically purchases so you won't get rewards on the amount you transfer.
-After the introductory rate period ends, a variable APR applies (currently 12.99 percent to 22.99 percent, based on your creditworthiness).
+Right now, this card is offering an interest-free 18-month introductory deal on balance transfers, though expect to pay a balance transfer fee of $5 or 3 percent of the amount of each transfer, whichever is greater, and don't forget these aren't technically purchases so you won't get rewards on the amount you transfer.
+After the introductory rate period ends, a variable APR applies (currently 13.24 percent to 23.24 percent, based on your creditworthiness).

 Our editor's take: